AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/opportunity-influence-analyzer/configure-an-opportunity-influence-analyzer.md

 # Configure an Opportunity Influence Analyzer {#configure-an-opportunity-influence-analyzer}

-Once you&nbsp; [create an Opportunity Influence Analyzer](create-an-opportunity-influence-analyzer.md), you can configure the types of [interesting moments](../../../../product-docs/marketo-sales-insight/msi-for-salesforce/features/tabs-in-the-msi-panel/interesting-moments-msi/interesting-moments-overview.md)&nbsp;that are included.
+Once you  [create an Opportunity Influence Analyzer](create-an-opportunity-influence-analyzer.md), you can configure the types of [interesting moments](../../../../product-docs/marketo-sales-insight/msi-for-salesforce/features/tabs-in-the-msi-panel/interesting-moments-msi/interesting-moments-overview.md) that are included.

 >[!NOTE]
 >